Management (MT)

 MT219M5: Promotion and Price Strategy

-This course gives students an overview of global business.
-Students receive an introduction to the differences in political, economic, legal, and cultural systems across different nations and the risks and opportunities these represent to a global and international business.
-This course serves as an introduction to the factors involved in making strategic and ethical decisions in a global business environment.
-Hypothetical case scenarios are used to illustrate the reality of doing business globally.
+This course provides an overview of global business by introducing differences in political, economic, legal, and cultural systems across different nations and the risks and opportunities these considerations represent in international corporate contexts.
+Hypothetical case scenarios are used to illustrate the reality of doing business internationally by examining the factors involved in making strategic and ethical decisions in a global business environment.

 Quarter Credit Hours: 5 | Prerequisite: MT140